-It never fails.
-On the hottest day of the year, the air conditioner in your home starts blowing out warm air or stops working entirely.
+You’ve probably experienced this one.
+La Porte is experiencing record heat and the air conditioner in your home begins blowing out warm air or stops working entirely.
 Along with hundreds of other people in our town, you reach for the phone to call your HVAC specialist, as you and your family brave the heat.
-While some A/C issues absolutely require a professional to service them, here are a few tips that can be used to reduce the possibility of this happening to you this summer.
+While not all A/C problems can be prevented, here are a few tips that can be used to decrease the possibility of this happening to you this summer.

 Maximize Air Flow

-For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air from within your home.
-If this process is obstructed in any way, it can result in trouble and repair costs.
+For the A/C system to work correctly, you need to ensure the air is pulling through properly, including recirculating air inside your home.
+If the air flow is blocked in any way, it can result in trouble and repair costs.
 To guarantee great air flow, make sure to keep the area clear around the vents - indoors and outside.
 This includes trimming back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat